ciembor/4bit/README.md

 1. Go to https://ciembor.github.io/4bit.
 2. Design your terminal look.
-3. Click `Get Scheme` button and select the format of configuration file.
+3. Click `Download Scheme` button and select the format of configuration file.

 * __ATerm, Urxvt, Rxvt, XTerm and other libXt terminals:__
 Copy the generated text to `~/.Xresources` file (you may have to create it) and run `xrdb ~/.Xresources`.